Tim Holtz's Die-Cutting Machine

 How much is the Vagabond, Tim Holtz's die-cutting machine?

-The Vagabond was released in the United Kingdom in late February 2011.
-When we spoke to a local retailer shortly before the launch, we were told that the maximum UK price had been fixed at £199.99, but a number of suppliers have been able to offer this product initially at around £150-£155 plus carriage.
+The Vagabond was released in the United Kingdom in late February 2011 with an electrical adaptor for European use.
+When we spoke to a local retailer shortly before the launch, we were told that the maximum UK price had been fixed at £199.99, but a number of suppliers were able to offer this product initially at around £150-£155 plus carriage.

 Subscribe to